snu-csl/pyrisc/asm/README.md

 * `fib.s`: computes the Fibonacci number.
 * `sum100.s`: computes the sum of integers from 1 to 100.
-* `forward.s`: shows a sequence of instructions that require data forwarding.
+* `forward.s`: shows a sequence of instructions that have data dependences among them.
 * `branch.s`: shows a case for mispredicted branch.
 * `loaduse.s`: shows an example of load-use data hazard.

 ## Building the executable file

 To build the PyRISC-compatible RISC-V executable file, just type `make`.
+Each assembly file is compiled using 32-bit RISC-V compiler that supports RV32I RISC-V instruction set.
+For the given object file(s), the executable binary is generated using the linker script named `link.ld`.
+The linker script is used to place each section in the predefined memory address.
 Note that you should build the RISC-V GNU Toolchain first as specified in the PyRISC top-level [README.md](https://github.com/snu-csl/pyrisc/blob/master/README.md) file.

 ```
 $ make